s0ftik3/artist-age/README.md

 Open `index.js` file and replace example song's name and artist's name to ones you want.

-After you did all the stuff above, you can just open terminal and run `node -r @std/esm index.mjs`.
+After you did all the stuff above, you can just open terminal and run `npm start`.

 # Contacts